River Wye: History

 Lord Coningsby's proposals were enshrined in the Rivers Wye and Lugg Navigation Act 1695 (7 & 8 Will.
 3. c.
 14), an act of the Parliament of England which authorised the County of Hereford to buy up and demolish the mills on the Wye and Lugg.
 All locks and weirs were to be removed, except that at New Weir forge below Goodrich, which survived until about 1815.
 By 1727, around £18,000 had been raised to carry out the work, and thirteen weirs in Herefordshire had been bought and removed.
 Some work had also been carried out on the Lugg, but much of it was damaged by flooding soon afterwards.
 One unexpected consequence of removing the weirs was that water levels dropped, resulting in there being a number of shoals that boats now had to negotiate.
 Another act of Parliament was obtained, the Rivers Wye and Lugg Navigation Act 1726 (13 Geo.
 1. c.
 34), which appointed new trustees, and allowed them to authorise the construction of mills and weirs at locations which would assist navigation.
 In 1763, James Taylor proposed the construction of 22 weirs, each with an associated pound lock, to make the river fully navigable, but the scheme was not implemented.
 When it looked likely that the Herefordshire and Gloucestershire Canal would not reach Hereford, there were calls to further improve the Wye.
 At the time, boats were hauled by gangs of ten or eleven men, but men were in short supply, and a towing path for horses was suggested.
 William Jessop carried out a survey, and the towing path was authorised by the Wye and Lugg Navigation and Horse Towing-path Act 1809 (49 Geo.
 3. c. lxxviii).
 A company was formed to build 37 mi of path from Lydbrook to Hereford, and to maintain ferries at five points where the path crossed from one side of the river to the other.

 Evidence given in Parliament during the passage of the bill stated that some 10,000 tons of coal were moved along the river to Hereford each year, with 3,000 tons of other commodities.
 Another 4,000 tons of lime and other goods were delivered to various points along the river.
 Progress on the project was rapid, and local newspapers announced the arrival of two barges in Hereford on 23 January 1811, each towed by two horses.
 Carriage of coal to Hereford became easier following the opening of the Severn and Wye Tramroad in 1813, which brought coal to the river bank at Bishop's Wood.
 A steam tug was trialled on the river in 1825, but although it proved to be successful, it was sold due to the difficulty of finding suitable barges for it to tow.
-Passenger services became a feature of the river from 1835, with boats running between Ross, Monmouth and Chepstow, later extended to include Goodrich and Tintern.
+Passenger services became a feature of the river from 1835, with boats running between Ross-on-Wye, Monmouth and Chepstow, later extended to include Goodrich and Tintern.